raspberrypilearning/butterfly-garden/en/step_2.md

 Click on the `move 10 steps`{:class="block3motion"} block a few times and watch your butterfly move across the Stage.
 --- /task ---

-Now, you will make the butterfly move when your project is started by clicking the green flag above the Stage.
+Now, you will make the butterfly move when you click on the green flag above the Stage to start your project.

 ![Green flag above the stage](images/butterfly-green-flag.png){:width="400px"}